Meet Our Board

 Bob has been President/CEO of the Mary M. Gooley Hemophilia Center in Rochester, NY since June of 2000.
 He has been involved with Rochester’s healthcare industry since 1990, formerly with the Rochester Health Care Forum and as Executive Vice President of the Hospital Consortium of Greater Rochester (Rochester Area Hospitals Corporation).
 He is past president of the Hemophilia Alliance, an organization that promotes the interests of Hemophilia Treatment Centers nationwide (www.hemoalliance.org).
 He was on the organizing committee that founded ATHN – American Thrombosis and Hemostasis Network, a non-profit organization providing stewardship for the creation and operation of a national data base for the bleeding and clotting disorders community (www.athn.org) – and served as ATHN Treasurer.
 He instigated and supports a State-wide collaborative advocacy effort focused on challenges facing people with bleeding disorders.
 Each September, he completes the Finger Lakes Triathlon at a leisurely pace.

 In 2011 & ‘12 Bob was privileged to complete the Advanced Leadership Course given by Leadership Coaching, Inc. (www.leadershipcoachinginc.com).
 He was a 2008 graduate of Leadership Rochester, a voluntary program that seeks to provide established and emerging leaders with knowledge and access to resources, enabling them to understand and respond to quality of life challenges in the Rochester region (www.leadershiprochester.org).
 He has a master’s degree in Health Administration from Cornell University and a BA from Union College.
-Bob lives in Rochester.
 His son is a student at American University in Washington, DC.
+Bob and his partner Kirsten Rutherford live in Rochester.

 Rich is an Engineering Specialist with Xerox Corp. and has been with Xerox for over 40 years in research and engineering.
 He has a B.S. in General Studies (Physics) from the University of Rochester.
 Rich’s ties to the Mary M. Gooley Hemophilia Center come through being a Factor IX patient of the Center for almost 40 years until a recent liver transplant.